 Centred around a small but inviting pool, Nextdoor Homestay has private rooms with subtle local touches, airy and welcoming, and linked to an inviting communal garden.
 Rooms that accommodate as many as six people are perfect for families.
 Its location near shopping, dining and cultural venues makes things easy for everybody.

 If you’re on a budget in Yogyakarta, it won’t feel like it at EDU Hostel Jogja.
 Amenities such as the stunning rooftop swimming pool and guest computers are features of hotels that charge several times more than what you’ll pay here.
 In between city tours and adventures, you can chill or socialise in the common area, which is equipped with a flat-screen TV and cosy bean bag chairs.

-In Mango Tree, backpackers can truly experience home the local’s way.
-You’ll be housed in a homey Javanese-style home with airy gazebos, spacious yard and lush surrounding.
-There are several room options to meet different budgets and preferences, from pavilion air-conditioned rooms to dormitory rooms.
-You’ll also love the common area, where fellow travelers can engage in chess games, watch TV or even make use of the BBQ set.
+At Mango Tree, a local family has opened their Javanese-style home to travellers.
+This means airy gazebos, a spacious yard, lush surroundings and genuine hospitality.
+There are several room options to meet different budgets and preferences, from spacious, air-conditioned rooms to beds in a dorm.
+You’ll also love the common area, where fellow travellers can engage in chess games, watch TV or make use of the barbecue set.